 Read This True Story of Religious Confidence Tricksters!

 Recently, a ‘gentleman’ called me on the phone and introduced himself as Engineer Alex (Tel.
 No. +256-751-692 585).
 He had a three-storied building he had finished constructing for nuns at Namugongo Catholic Shrine.
 The nuns wanted some good company to put labels on the doors and asset tags on furniture.
 He told me that he got my contact on the internet and read through our business profile, he picked interest and wanted us to do the job.

 He asked me to contact a nun by the name of Sr. Lillian (Tel: +256-787-658 161).
 I didn’t immediately contact this nun on the phone.
 It took me like 2 hours before I called her because I was busy with my customers’ work.
 But I had been convinced that it could be a good business for us.

-Before 3.00pm, I picked my car, went to a petrol station to refill.
-When I was at the petrol station, I called ‘Dr. Charles’ who told me he was going to the theatre for an operation and I had to hurry.
+Before 3.00 pm, I picked up my car, went to a petrol station to refill it.
+When I was at the petrol station, I called ‘Dr. Charles’ told me he was going to the theatre for an operation and I had to hurry.
 Before he hung up, he asked me whether Sr. Lillian had given me his balance for the drugs she had previously taken.
 I told him she didn’t tell me anything concerning money.
 All that she told me was to help her pick the medicine.
 The doctor then offered to speak to her first and get back to me shortly.

 The ‘Reverend Sister’ spoke to the doctor to receive what I had, promising to send the balance later that same day.
 I went to Mulago with a friend of mine and parked the car at Mulago School of Public Health.
 I called the doctor who told me that he was in the theatre for an operation.
 He asked me to deposit the money on his mobile phone, and upon receiving it, he would send the drugs with a nurse to me.